A Day in Trogir, Croatia: Exploring the Historic Beauty of the Adriatic Gem and local attractions

 Here are some more photo highlights of the town:

 The popular spot is along the marina lined with many outdoor cafes serving the freshest seafood and Dalmatian specialties of the area.
 It’s also a perfect spot for people watching, visiting some of the historic landmarks or just enjoying the gorgeous views of the Dalmatian coastline.
+Walking along the waterfront promenade is a fantastic Trogir viewpoint to the city ramparts, ocean and sailing vessels and just the wonderful outdoor vibe being outside and enjoying some time exploring this colorful city.

 Just outside of the island next to one of the main bridge crossings to Trogir is the daily farmers market.
 It’s worth a visit to try some local delicacies and other prepared foods or try some of the in season fruits from farms nearby.